naguiagahnim/tm-craft-tempestarii/README.md

 By the term TM, the mod follows Gen IX.
 Which means TMs are consumed after being used.
 Pokemon will not be able to learn egg moves and move tutor moves with TMs.

+## Recipes

+For server admins who prefer TMCraft without recipes, try using `x.x.x+x.x.x-norecipes` version of the mod.

+If your favorite TMs do not have recipes and if you have an idea, feel free to contact me and give suggestions.

 ## TMs & Blank Discs

 - Copper Blank Disc [0, 30)